Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Introduction

-\emph{Organization:} The rest of this paper is organized as follows.
-Section \ref{sec:formulation} formally describes the problem of interest and provides some preliminaries.
-Section \ref{sec:algorithm} develops the algorithm CPCA\@.
-Section \ref{sec:analysis} analyzes the accuracy and complexities of the proposed algorithm.
-Further discussions on application scenarios and issues related to the algorithmic structure are provided in Section \ref{sec:discussion}.
-Section \ref{sec:experiment} presents the simulation results.
-Related work is reviewed in Section \ref{sec:literature}.
-Finally, Section \ref{sec:conclusion} concludes the paper and discusses some future directions.
+The rest of this article is organized as follows.
+Section~\ref{sec:formulation} describes the problem of interest and provides preliminaries.
+Section~\ref{sec:algorithm} develops the algorithm CPCA\@.
+Section~\ref{sec:analysis} analyzes the accuracy and complexities of the proposed algorithm.
+Further discussions on application scenarios and the algorithmic structure are given in Section~\ref{sec:discussion}.
+Section~\ref{sec:experiment} presents the simulation results.
+Finally, Section~\ref{sec:conclusion} concludes this article.